zenbones-theme/zenbones.nvim/doc/zenbones.md

 # Zenbones

-**Zenflesh, Zenbones** is a vim/neovim colorscheme designed to highlight code using contrasts and font variations.
+**Zenbones** is a vim/neovim colorscheme designed to highlight code using contrasts and font variations.
 Colors are tasked only for other roles such as diagnostics, diffs, search matches.